jwreep/ebtel_abundances/README.md

 # Modeling Time-Variable Elemental Abundances in Coronal Loop Simulations

 A paper by Jeffrey Reep, John Unverferth, Will Barnes, and Sherry Chhabra describing a method to add time-variable elemental abundances due to chromospheric evaporation into coronal loop simulations.
+An up-to-date preprint is available on the `main-pdf` branch of this repository.

 In order to compile this paper,